 London, Greater London

-The scene of the crime itself, London bonfire celebrations are spread across the city.
-Some key spots to visit include the Tower of London where the plotters were tried for their crimes.
-The Tower of London offer a VR experience around the Gunpowder Plot which involves virtual reality and live actors putting you in the story of the plot as you attempt to stop it.
+The scene of the crime itself, London bonfire celebrations, is spread across the city.
+Some key spots to visit include the Tower of London, where the plotters were tried for their crimes.
+The Tower of London offers a VR experience around the Gunpowder Plot, which involves virtual reality and live actors putting you in the story of the plot as you attempt to stop it.

-Alexandra Palace, London is the site of a bonfire, fun fair, and a fantastic fireworks display.
-The fun fair even has a German beer festival so you can have a pint while celebrating the downfall of the plot.
+Alexandra Palace, London, is the site of a bonfire, a fun fair, and a fantastic fireworks display.
+The fun fair even has a German beer festival, so you can have a pint while celebrating the downfall of the plot.

 Ottery St. Mary, Devon

-Ottery St. Mary don’t just offer the traditions of Guy Fawkes night events of other towns, they have a bonfire and a fun fair but they also have lads running around carting flaming tar barrels.
-Its unknown when this tradition started but it is held on the 5th of November, same as Guy Fawkes night events so the celebrations are combined.
+Ottery St. Mary doesn’t just offer the traditions of Guy Fawkes Night events of other towns.
+They have a bonfire and a fun fair, but they also have lads running around carting flaming tar barrels.
+It’s unknown when this tradition started, but it is held on 5 November, the same as Guy Fawkes Night events, so the celebrations are combined.

-Local people wear heat proof gloves and run back and forth with barrels which are lit on fire until the barrel eventually disintegrates to the cheers of the large crowd.
-A truly unique experience to have this bonfire night.
+Local people wear heatproof gloves and run back and forth with barrels lit on fire until the barrel eventually disintegrates to the cheers of the large crowd.
+It was a truly unique experience to have this bonfire night.

 Website: https://www.tarbarrels.co.uk/nextbarrels/